 In December 2017, we incorporated Jiayin Group Inc. under the laws of the Cayman Islands as our offshore holding company, and in January 2018, we established a wholly-owned subsidiary in the British Virgin Islands, Jiayin Holdings Limited, and a wholly-owned subsidiary in Hong Kong, Jiayin (HK) Limited, to be our intermediate holding companies, to facilitate our initial public offering in the United States.
 Jiayin Finance was delisted from NEEQ in April 2018 in preparation for this offering.
 In June 2018, we incorporated Shanghai KunJia as a wholly-foreign owned entity in China.
 As a result of the restructuring in 2018, we hold equity interest in Shanghai KunJia through our current offshore structure.
-At the same time, Shanghai KunJia entered into a series of contractual arrangements with Jiayin Finance and its shareholders among which several agreements were terminated and simultaneously replaced in October 2018 for the purpose of registering pledges of equity interest in Jiayin Finance with the government authority.
-As a result of these Contractual Arrangements, we are the primary beneficiary of Jiayin Finance and its subsidiaries, and, therefore, have consolidated the financial results of Jiayin Finance and its subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
+At the same time, Shanghai KunJia entered into the Contractual Arrangements with Jiayin Finance and its shareholders.
 See "-Contractual Arrangements among Shanghai KunJia, Jiayin Finance and the shareholders of Jiayin Finance."